varnish/Varnish-Book/varnish_book.rst

 Tools to display detailed log records:

 - ``varnishlog`` is used to access request-specific data.
 It provides information about specific clients and requests.
-- ``varnishncsa`` displays Varnish logs in Apache/NCSA combined log format.
+- ``varnishncsa`` displays Varnish access logs in Apache/NCSA combined log format.

 Statistical tools: